offalynne/Input/docs/10.0/Importing-The-Library.md

 If you look inside the Input folder you'll see a lot of subfolders.
 These subfolders contain functions that comprise the API - the interface that you'll need to execute Input code in your game.
 The `(System)` folder holds code that Input requires to operate and has to be there but otherwise you can forget it exists.
 You'll also see a folder called `Config` - inside this folder are a series of scripts that control how Input functions. **You should edit these scripts to tailor Input to your needs.**

+Finally, Input is built with the presumption that legacy runtime behaviours have been switched off.
+These legacy behaviours will sometimes get turned on when updating an old project to a new version of GameMaker.
+You can see what legacy options have been turned on by going to the Game Options for your project and then unfolding the "Deprecated Behaviours" subheading.
+The "Enable Copy On Write Behaviour For Arrays" option will definitely need to be disabled (unticked).
+Other legacy behaviours may have an impact too and likely should be unticked for Input to work properly.

 &nbsp;

 ## Updating Input {docsify-ignore}